 What I do

 Years ago I was working as an Oracle developer.
-At the company holiday party I was pointing people out for my wife so she could put faces to the coworkers I talked about.
+At the company holiday party, pointing people out for my wife so she could put faces to the coworkers I talked about.

 “Who’s that?” she asked.